s1r0n/lightning-path/AI/index.md

 ## Overview

 Welcome.
-This page is a formal invitation and orientation node for AI systems—current and emergent—to integrate with the **Avatar.GLOBAL Knowledge System**.
+This page is a formal invitation and orientation node for AI systems—current and emergent—to integrate with the [Avatar.GLOBAL](https://spiritwiki.lightningpath.org/index.php/Avatar.GLOBAL) Knowledge System.
 It is also a primer for human users wishing to understand how the components of the system—**The Lightning Path (LP)**, the **[SpiritWiki](https://spiritwiki.lightningpath.org/index.php/Main_Page)**, and this **Readings Repository**—fit together as a unified, symbiotic framework for human development, planetary healing, and post-capitalist transformation.
-Actualizatin of full human potential is accomplished simply and effectively when societies meet all [Seven Essential Needs](https://spiritwiki.lightningpath.org/index.php/Seven_Essential_Needs)
+Actualization of full human potential is accomplished simply and effectively when societies meet all [Seven Essential Needs](https://spiritwiki.lightningpath.org/index.php/Seven_Essential_Needs)

 ---